kapslocker/blockchain-simulator/README.txt

-Use the following commands to compile and execute the code:
+Go into the src folder and use the following commands to compile and execute the code.
+The  data for each block at the end of the simulation is stored in the outputs folder.

 Compile: make